nologic/blog/_posts/2017-03-19-travel-safe.md

 ...
 ```

-It only took about two days of _john the ripper_ on a reasonably priced AWS instance.
+It only took about two days of [_john the ripper_](http://www.openwall.com/john/) on a reasonably priced AWS instance.
 The password was discovered by brute force: `20080826`.
 What's sad is that we have no where to use this password on.
 There's no login shell and the root user does not work via the web interface.
-Also, I couldn't authenticate by directly sending the `root` login request - so, the username enforcement is happening on the device.
+Also, I couldn't authenticate by directly sending the `root` login request using [burp](https://portswigger.net/burp/) - so, the username enforcement is happening on the device.
 This is a good sign, otherwise we'd have a nice back door that no one would likely check for.

 For this write up, we'll stop here with the firmware analysis.
 There's certainly more to do.
-But now, we have all the files that we need for any further specialized work.
+But for now, we have all the files that we need for further specialized branches of analysis.

 # Getting a debugger
 So far, we've discovered some cool things about the device: the firmware, some unfixed issues and it's architecture.
 However, nothing terrible and, as I've eluded to earlier, we really want to get some execution on the device.
 Ideally, we want to hack it but until then let's see if we can use semi-normal methods.